-Also new is a breakdown allocation between cash equivalents, equities and debt/leveraged positions.
-This seemed relevant given that the high-yield debt/leveraged positions, expected to be independent of equities, fell even more than the stock market.
+In this environment, we offer a current breakdown of allocation between cash and gold, equities and debt/leveraged positions.
+The high-yield debt or leveraged positions were expected to be independent of equities but declined even more than the overall stock market in March.
+While the preferreds stocks are down in price and reduce the unrealized returns figure, they continue to pay the same specified dividends independent of current price.

-Cash equivalents 21% (Cash and precious metals)

-Stocks-equity 47% (Common stocks or ETFs; returns YTD about 5% above EQAL benchmark)

-Debt-leverage 32% (Preferreds, real estate, high-yield leveraged)
+Cash equivalents 41% (Cash and precious metals) Stocks-equity 28% (Common stocks or ETFs; returns YTD about 5% above EQAL benchmark) Debt-leverage 31% (Preferreds, real estate, high-yield leveraged)

 The first chart below compares performance of all accounts over the past twelve months (blue) to the Equal Weighted Russell 1000 (EQAL in red).
-The chart is price change of each position, ignoring position size and excluding cash and management fees since my personal accounts do not have fees.
-Based on dollars and not position price change, Time-Weighted Returns (TWR) over twelve months were -19.8% compared to -24.4% for the overall EQAL benchmark.
+Charts reflect price change of each position, ignoring position size and excluding cash and management fees since my personal accounts do not have fees.
+Based on dollars and not position price change, Time-Weighted Returns (TWR) over twelve months were -5.8% compared to -5.9% for the overall EQAL benchmark.